Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Light Particle Masses and the Dark Energy Density Today

-Let us now analyze the possibility that all three neutrino eigenstates contribute to the dark energy.
+Let us now analyze the possibility in which all three neutrino eigenstates contribute to the dark energy.
 This contribution crucially depends on the values of their masses to the power four through the dimensionless factor